Saffron Walden Town Hall

 Saffron Walden Town Hall is a municipal building in the Market Place, Saffron Walden, Essex, England.
-The structure, which was the headquarters of Saffron Walden Borough Council, is a Grade II listed building.
+The structure, which is the headquarters of Saffron Walden Town Council, is a Grade II listed building.

 History

 The current building was commissioned to replace a medieval town hall in the Market Place: several tenement buildings were demolished at the same time so that there would be more room for holding markets.
 The foundation stone for the new building was laid by the mayor, William Mapletoft, in 1761.
 It was designed in the neoclassical style, built in red brick and was completed in 1763.
 The design of the original building involved a symmetrical main frontage with seven bays facing onto the Market Place; the central section of three bays, which slightly projected forward and was rusticated on the ground floor, featured three arched openings, each with a wrought-iron grill; on the first floor there was a tall round headed sash window flanked by two conventional sash windows with blind panels above and, at roof level, there was a modillioned cornice, a parapet and a central turret.
 Internally, the principal room was the courtroom and there was also a lock-up for petty criminals.

+Local government in towns was reformed in 1836 under the Municipal Corporations Act 1835, with Saffron Walden becoming a municipal borough.
+The town hall continued to serve as headquarters of the reformed council.
 The courtroom was converted to serve as a council chamber in 1836 and new lock-up facilities were created at the back of the town hall in 1840.
-Following significant population growth, largely associated with Saffron Walden's status as a market town, the area became a municipal borough with the town hall as its headquarters in the 1840s.

 In October 1877, a local businessman, George Stacey Gibson, offered to pay for the remodelling of the town hall.
 The work involved a large new porch designed by Edward Burgess in the Tudor style which was officially opened by the mayor, Joseph Bell, who accepted the keys from Gibson, on 1 October 1879.
 The design of the porch, which was timber-framed on the upper floors, involved a three-opening loggia on the ground floor and a prominent bay window on the first floor flanked by brackets supporting a pediment containing a smaller window and a coat of arms in the tympanum.
 Following the remodelling, the principal rooms were the council chamber and the assembly room.
 Pevsner liked the design which he described as "ostentatious" but worthy of "an honourable mention".